abdelhai95/Nft-card/README.md

 ### Table of contents

--Index.html
+- Index.html
--Nft.css
+- Nft.css
--Readme.md
+- Readme.md
--Images to use in your design
+- Images to use in your design
--Images of the final design for both desktop and mobile versions
+- Images of the final design for both desktop and mobile versions

 ### Built with